Multiplayer Configuration

 GameRanger is a software that allows easy set-up of game rooms for many multiplayer games, including UA.
 It automates the connection procedure and it can often perform NAT traversal which reduces the amount of configuration needed.
 However, if you are behind a NAT router, it's still recommended to forward port 16000 for GameRanger.

-GameRanger does not support the Metropolis Dawn -env parameter, but mods are sometimes used to include MD content.
+GameRanger does not support the Metropolis Dawn -env parameter, but a specifically designed and verified multiplayer mod is sometimes used to import MD content without changing gameplay.

-Other disadvantages of GameRanger include the possible unrealiability of the initial connection (reported by many people) and the amount of advertisements in the software itself.
+Other disadvantages of GameRanger include the potential unreliability of the initial connection (reported by many people) and the amount of advertisements in the software itself.
+Also, the connection quality in general is reported to be unstable compared to the native TCP/IP connection method of UA.

 Multiplayer over a serial connection is mostly obsolete but might be fun as a retro project.
 It's usually available in the multiplayer menu.